-- FortiManager 5.6 or later ADOM

-- · FortiGate is managed by FortiManager

-- The managed FortiGate unit is configured to work with Nuage Virtualized Services Platform
+- FortiManager version 5.6 ADOM or later The method described in this topic for creating fabric connectors requires version 6.0 ADOM or later. - FortiGate is managed by FortiManager. - The managed FortiGate unit is configured to work with Nuage Virtualized Services Platform.